apache/trafficcontrol/docs/source/development/traffic_router.rst

 * Eclipse >= Kepler SR2 (or another Java IDE)
 * Maven >= 3.3.1
 * JDK >= 8.0
+* OpenSSL >= 1.0.2
+* APR (Apache Portable Runtime) >= 1.4.8-3
+* Tomcat Native >= 1.2.16
+* Not Tomcat - You do not need a Tomcat installation for development.
+An embedded version is launched for development testing instead.

 Traffic Router Project Tree Overview
 ====================================